sheldonucr/ucr-eecs168-lab/lab2/README.md

 _**Fig. 17.
 DRC Debug -- DRC Errors**_

-In Fig 16 and 17, it shows 1 violation found, to see the error detail, you need to clock `DRC Erros` tab.
+In Fig 16 and 17, it shows 1 violation found, to see the error detail, you need to click `DRC Erros` tab.
 Then see your design name and double click error, then it shows where the error comes from.

 Also for debugging screen again, you can go to `Verification -> DRC -> Debug`, see Fig.18.